shaybak/bamazon/README.md

 **SECOND: Verify that the product is in stock.**

 IN STOCK:
 Let's use the DOOM Eternal example above again for a positive confirmation.
-You can see that the console then prints ("Checking inventory...").
+You can see that the console then prints the following:

+                Checking inventory...

 Because there is enough inventory to fulfill this order, the console then prints a thank you message with the user's order total.

 NOT IN STOCK: